 - 1. Submit the Washburn University graduate application at https://applyweb.com/washburn/index.ftl.
 The online application includes: - Three references from current or past employers, faculty, or professional peers. - \$40 application fee. - · Current resume. - 2.
 Request official transcripts be sent directly to the School of Nursing (BSN and MSN if applicable). - 3.
-For post-Master's NP applicants, submit - Evidence of current licensure in the states of residence and practice as a registered nurse and APRN. - National certifications through either ANCC or AANP. - 4.
+For post-Master's NP applicants, submit - Evidence of current licensure in the states of residence and practice as a registered nurse and APRN - National certifications through either ANCC or AANP. - 4.
 Attend an interview and complete a brief writing assessment as part of the application process.

 Transfer of credits from another graduate nursing program is considered on a case-by-case basis after review of appropriate course syllabi.
 The applicant must have received a grade of "B" or better in the course(s) being considered.
-Up to 12 credit hours may be transferred from another program.
+Transfer courses will be evaluated on a case-by-case basis.
 Transfer of courses from another institution may affect future financial aid by decreasing the number of credit hours taken within a given semester.
 Academic credit is not given for life or work experience.